tnichols217/notes/APArt/Piece Descriptions.md

 ### Ideas

-1. Jamming out on the drums, once experienced, reminds me of the un
+1. Jamming on the drums once experienced reminds me of the unlimited joy of playing in a pool as a kid